Hypfer/lovelace-valetudo-map-card/README.md

 ```

 configuration.yaml:
 Valetudo officially supports MQTT, with the preferred example configuration as follows.
-See below for an alternative example configuration using Valetudo's REST API (unsupported) if you prefer not to use MQTT.
+Unfortunately Home Assistant does not support authentication via MQTT.
+See below for an alternative example configuration using Valetudo's REST API (unsupported) if you prefer not to use MQTT or require authentication.
 ```yaml
 sensor:
   - platform: mqtt